yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

-## Sustainability Checklist for AKS workloads
+## For Product Teams: Sustainability Checklist for AKS workloads

 **Modernize Applications to allow independent scaling of their logical components**
  - Use [Draft](/azure/aks/draft) to simplify containzerizing an application by generating its Dockerfiles and Kubernetes manifests.